-A hypervisor is a function that abstracts -- isolates -- operating systems (OSes) and applications from the underlying computer hardware.
-This abstraction enables the underlying host machine hardware to independently operate one or more virtual machines as guests, enabling multiple guest VMs to effectively share the system's physical compute resources, such as processor cycles, memory space and network bandwidth.
+A hypervisor is software that facilitates running multiple virtual machines (VMs) with their own operating systems on a single computer host's hardware.
+The host machine and its physical hardware resources independently operate one or more VMs as guest operating systems.
+Multiple guest VMs share the system's physical compute resources, including processor cycles, memory space and network bandwidth.

 Types of hypervisors

-Hypervisors are traditionally implemented as a software layer -- such as VMware vSphere or Microsoft Hyper-V -- but hypervisors can also be implemented as code embedded in a system's firmware.
-There are two principal types of hypervisor: Type 1 and Type 2 hypervisors.
+Hypervisors are traditionally implemented as a software layer, such as VMware vSphere or Microsoft Hyper-V. But they can also be implemented as code embedded in a system's firmware.
+There are two principal types of hypervisors: Type 1 and Type 2 hypervisors.

 Type 1 hypervisors

-Type 1 hypervisors are deployed directly atop the system's hardware without any underlying OSes or other software.
-These are called bare-metal hypervisors and are the most common and popular type of hypervisor for the enterprise data center.
+Type 1 hypervisors are deployed directly atop the system's hardware without any underlying operating system or other software.
+They have direct access to system resources and are called bare-metal hypervisors.
+They are the most common type of hypervisor for enterprise data centers.
 Examples include vSphere and Hyper-V.

 Type 2 hypervisors

-Type 2 hypervisors run as a software layer atop a host OS and are usually called hosted hypervisors, such as VMware Workstation Player or Parallels Desktop.
+Type 2 hypervisors run as a software layer atop a host operating system and are usually called hosted hypervisors.
+Examples include VMware Workstation Player and Parallels Desktop.
 Hosted hypervisors are often found on endpoints such as personal computers.